johnslobodan07/React-native-Flutter-Challenge/README.md

 A cart icon in the app bar title needs to show the cart number of items every time a user updates the cart

 ## Details

+#Note
+##You will need to write the test on each or main widget/component

 Once you complete your task, push your task to a new public repo on your account Github ( ellipsis_rnfl_challenge ) and then package your apk and share back with the URL to your repo